SFS is showing 4 movies in February. In addition to our Core Screenings at GV Marina on the 1st and 3rd Wednesday:

 Persepolis - I love the graphic novels that this movie is based on.
 Marjane Satrapi captures the difficulties that a young girl faces growing up in post-revolutionary Tehran.
 The film has been winning awards and igniting quite a bit of controversy, being pulled from the much maligned Bangkok International Film Festival after protests by Iran.
 Expect it sometime this month.

-- One of cinema's greatest hero finally returns.
+Indiana Jones and the Kingdom of the Crystal Skull - One of cinema's greatest hero finally returns.
 The new movie moves Indy away from the WWII setting and puts him in the middle of the Cold War.
 So we're talking about a much older Indy here.

 Will he still be able to crack his whip and foil the bad guys?
 We'll find out on May 22nd.